 cineol (30-50%), pinene, linalol, terpineol acetate, methyl eugenol.
 Over 50 components in 1-2% concentration.Extraction Technique

-Steam distillation from dried leaf and branches.Information for Aromatherapists
+Steam distillation from dried leaves.Information for Aromatherapists

 Bay Laurel essential oil is a middle note and blends well with Pine, Cypress, Juniper, Clary Sage, Rosemary, Lavender, citrus and spice oils.